DennielCS/Hackathon_SaveTheStrays/README.md

 # Save the strays

-A mobile-first web application for reporting stray animals in need, with an AI-driven triage system to prioritize rescue efforts for animal shelters.
+A web application for reporting stray animals in need, with an AI-driven triage system to prioritize rescue efforts for animal shelters.

 ## Features